mhaseeb123/gcb/README.md

-# GPU-GPU Communications & Benchmarks (GCB)
+# CUDA-aware MPI tests
-GCB develops a suite of apps and kernels to demonstrate, study (and optimize) GPU-GPU communications using new technologies/features in MPI, NCCL, NVSHMEM, and C++.
+GCB includes a suite of benchmarks and basic tests for CUDA-aware MPI and C++ compilers.

 # Dependencies

 * MPI
-* NVHPC
-* C++
+* C++ compiler
-* NCCL
-* NVSHMEM
-* argparse
-* optional: magic_enum
+* CUDA

 # Build